 Chronic inflammation, if unresolved, is a central component of various chronic conditions such as autoimmune diseases as well as neurodegenerative diseases.
 Examples include tuberculosis, silicosis, rheumatoid arthritis, systemic lupus erythematosus, multiple sclerosis, Alzheimer’s disease and cancer.

-An imperative element of the innate immune system is the complement system, that confers protection particularly against the invading infectious agents like bacteria, viruses and protozoa.
+A key element of the innate immune system is the complement system, that confers protection particularly against the invading infectious agents like bacteria, viruses and protozoa.

 Using different complement pathways, it produces biologically active products.
 These result in pro-inflammatory mediators which bring in the PMNs and lead to production of opsonins and lytic factors for bacteria as well as nucleated cells.
 Opsonins promote phagocytosis.

 The three pathways of complement activation are the classical pathway, alternative pathway and lectin pathway.
 The complement system is made up of a complex of different proteins.
-9 different proteins have been recognized, namely C1 to C9.
+Nine different proteins have been recognized, namely C1 to C9.

 C1 is a heat labile component that forms the major bulk of the complement system and consists of 3 sub-proteins, C1q, C1r, C1s which are bound together by calcium.
 C2 is also a heat labile component whereas C3 is a heat stable component that has an ability to combine with yeast cell wall and leads to its inactivation.

 C4 is a heat stable component that is inactivated by ammonia and hydrazine.
 C5 to C9 are the components that cause cell lysis by punching holes in the cell membrane thereby leading to impairment of function.
-C5 to C9 are the terminal components of classical as well as alternate pathway.
+C5 to C9 are the terminal components of the classical as well as the alternate pathway.

 The binding of C3b to antigen-antibody complexes, antibody sensitized cells and viruses makes them adhere to cells that possess immune adherence receptors i.e. PML, macrophages, some B-lymphocytes, primate RBCs etc. C1-C5 also enhance the susceptibility to phagocytosis.
 Complement is also responsible for death of tumor cells.